-The incidence of diastolic dysfunction increases with aging as well an as increase of the incidence of chronic atrial fibrillation (AF) (12),(13).
-In our study the prevalence of AF in elderly patients was 13.3% versus 9.6% in younger patients (P < 0.001).
-The development of AF may cause a reduction in cardiac output and the development of pulmonary and systemic venous congestion because of the loss of left atrial contribution to LV late diastolic filling and a shortened diastolic filling time caused by a rapid ventricular rate.
-AF can be responsible for thromboembolic complications, in our study, the occurrence of ischemic stroke concerned 12.8% of group 1 and 7.4% of group 2 (P <0.001).
-AF can lead in the long term to the development of tachcardiomyopathy.
+The incidence of HF doubles in the general population for each decade after the age of 40 years (3).
+Aging causes an impairment of LV compliance and LV relaxation with an increase of systemic vascular resistance and a progressive loss of myocytes (4), (5), (6).
+Therefore, the incidence of diastolic dysfunction increases with aging as well an as increase of the incidence of atrial fibrillation (AF) (12),(13).
+In our study the prevalence of AF in elderly patients was 13.3% versus 9.6% in younger patients (P <0.001).
+AF is responsible for atrial systole loss, causing a reduction in LV diastolic filling and leading to pulmonary and systemic venous congestion and cardiac output decrease.
+In addition AF can be responsible for thromboembolic complications, in our study, the occurrence of ischemic stroke concerned 12.8% of group 1 and 7.4% of group 2 (P <0.001).
+AF can also lead in the long term to the development of tachcardiomyopathy.